stgm/scientific-programming-1/90 Python/130 Debugging/35 Debugging.md

 # Monitoring and debugging

-A simulation is used to gain a picture of real scenarios, so the outcomes canbe used in the 'real world'.
+A simulation is used to gain a picture of real scenarios, so the outcomes can be used in the 'real world'.
 It's effectively a *model*.

 It is often hard to know a simulation performed correctly simply by looking at the outcome.
 In the case of the apple before, you can analytically calculate the outcome.
 But it quickly becomes cumbersome.